AntonGepting/tmux-interface-rs/CONTRIBUTING.md

 - a bug report
 - any feature suggestion
 - nice code contribution
-- an improvment idea
+- an improvement idea
 - ...

-you are allways welcome, please feel free to use following links to contact me and/or to contribute to the project:
+you are always welcome, please feel free to use following links to contact me and/or to contribute to the project:

 - [Write an E-Mail](mailto:anton.gepting@gmail.com)